DarrenCoppinger/milestone-project-4/README.md

 ### Opportunities Analysis
 At the beginning of this project the major features to be developed and deployed on this website planned.
 The results of this preliminary analysis are summarized in the following table and graph.

-In the below opportunites analysis, the viability/feasibility is lower than the importance total.
+In the below opportunities analysis, the viability/feasibility is lower than the importance total.
 Therefore, all the features on this list will not be implemented.
 The "Booked Out feature" was left for a later development sprint.

 | Opportunities | Importance | Viability/feasibility | Difficulty |
 |:---|:---:|:---:|:---:|